Dr Deepak Gopinath

 Area of expertise

-A social scientist with core expertise in 'critical urban transitions'; a conceptual thinker, of well-being that works both for the individual and the collective; and a reflective educator who is involved in the skilling of the next generation of professionals who will be managing environmental change in towns and villages.
+A reflective educator with core expertise in 'critical urban transitions'; a conceptual thinker, of well-being that works both for the individual and the collective; and an academic practitioner who is involved in the skilling of the next generation of professionals who will be managing environmental change in towns and villages.

 Publications